grafana/k6-studio/README.md

 To do that, modify the `hosts` file on your system, for example, `127.0.0.1 myapp`, and then you will be able to make requests in the browser at `myapp:8000/path`.

 ### "Proxy failed to start" error

-If you're on a Mac, make sure you're not running the k6 Studio application from the Downloads folder.
+If you're on a Mac, make sure you're not running the Grafana k6 Studio application from the Downloads folder.
 If that's the case, close the app, move the application file to the Applications folder, and start the app again.

 ### Application logs